 Not... a lot.
 Most of the early drama is very obviously set up by producers to make sure that the viewers get enough action without Kylie having to actually expose any secrets about her life.
 (In the first two episodes, there is no real mention of a love life, dating life, or anything more than makeup and her long-time best friendship with Jordyn.)

-Can you, like, summarise it for me so I know if I want to watch?
+Can you, like, summarize it for me so I know if I want to watch?